 The expansion of postsecondary opportunities for older adults is particularly crucial for meeting future workforce demands.
 Figure 4 depicts the proportion of older adults enrolled in postsecondary education.
-In Iowa, the proportion of older residents enrolled in college remained stable between 2001 and 2009.
-Iowa's rate of enrollment among residents aged 25-49 without a bachelor's degree in 2009 (6 percent) is below the national average and lower than the rates in comparison states.
+In Indiana, the proportion of older residents enrolled in college increased between 1991 and 2009.
+Indiana's rate of enrollment among residents aged 25-49 without a bachelor's degree in 2009 (7 percent) equals the national average.